remipichon/manifmaker/README.md

 * directly save in a field in database or
 * call one of your callback when selection changes

-You can refer to the auto-generated doc [select-component.md](https://github.com/assomaker/manifmaker/blob/master/doc/markdown/select-component.md) and the live demo : [/demo-select](http://151.80.59.178:32783/demo-select), or [localhost /demo-select](localhost:3000/demo-select)
+You can refer to the auto-generated doc [select-component.md](https://github.com/assomaker/manifmaker/blob/master/doc/markdown/select-component.md) and the live demo (need to be logged in): [/demo-select](http://preprod.manifmaker.24heures.org/demo-select), or [localhost:3000/demo-select](localhost:3000/demo-select).

-<a id="data" name="data"></a>
+<a id="data-management" name="data-management"></a>
 ## Data management

-<a id="reference" name="reference"></a>
+<a id="add-a-reference-collection" name="add-a-reference-collection"></a>
 ### Add a reference collection

 #### What is a reference collection ?

 A Reference collection is used when the user as a choice between a set of editable values.
-Typically, you will need a reference collection with form field using a Custom Select (_Teams_, _Places_ or _Group Roles_ can be dynamically edited while being available in select).
+Typically, you will need a reference collection with form field using a Custom Select (_Teams_, _Places_ or _Group Roles_ can be dynamically edited while being available in a select).
 All reference collection are editable in a page (/conf-maker) linked to a role _CONFMAKER_.

 Each reference collection provides a set of features :
 * list all items from the page /conf-maker